Pro Tips For Buying the Right Boots

 Those example situations represent a broad continuum.
 Your needs may fall somewhere in between.
 But the guidelines above should help you find the right shoes or boots for your needs and adventures.

 Note: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
-See all of my reviews by clicking on the Gear Reviews category at left or in the main menu.
+See categorized menus of all of my gear reviews at The Big Outside.

 Subscribe to the Big Outside